-Light pollution is a generic term referring to excess artificial light that shines where it is neither wanted nor needed.
-In broad terms, there are three types of light pollution:
+Light pollution is excess artificial light that shines where it is neither wanted nor needed.
+In broad terms, there are three types:

-- Skyglow – the pink or orange glow we see for miles around towns and cities, spreading deep into the countryside, caused by a scattering of artificial light by airborne dust and water droplets.
+- Sky glow – the pink or orange glow we see for miles around towns and cities, spreading deep into the countryside & blocking our view of the stars, even in an area with no outside lights.